Plan Change A: Rural and Flood Channel Review

 We are aware that Horizons Regional Council is completing new models in different parts of our District.
 As this new flood data becomes available, the District Plan will need to be updated to reflect these changes.
 This ensures that the District Plan remains current and responsive to evolving flood hazard risks.
 No new areas will be introduced into the District Plan without a public plan change process in the future.

-The Hearing Panel will make a final decision on the Plan Change, and subject to any Environment Court appeals, PCA will become operative.
+Once the plan change is publicly notified, you can make a formal submission on the plan change and attend a hearing if you wish.
+The Hearing Panel will make a final decision on the Plan Change, and subject to any Environment Court appeals, the plan change will become operative.

 The Council is required to implement national direction, (e.g. National Policy Statement or Environmental Standards) as part of our district plan review process.
 National direction can change.
 This could be an update of technical advice, or changes in government policy.